openmainframeproject/foundation/zowe_conformance/terms_and_conditions.md

 ## Use of the Conformance Marks

 Use of the Conformance Marks is only permitted for Participants who have satisfied the requirements of the Conformance Program, and is only permitted in connection with its Qualifying Offerings.
 No other rights to use the Conformance Marks or the Project Word Mark are permitted hereunder, except to the extent permitted under "fair use" or other applicable law.

+A Participant that qualifies for Participant Conformance may use the corresponding Conformance Marks in relation to itself as a Participant, subject to the requirements herein.
+However, the Participant may not use the Conformance Marks in relation to any particular goods or services, unless those goods or services are themselves Qualifying Offerings under the Conformance Program.

 All use of the Conformance Marks is subject to the Trademark Usage Guidelines, which are incorporated herein.